arnaudbos/i-rant/content/loom-part-2-blocking.md

   width="100%" %}}
 {{< /gallery >}}

-In the second step, the kernel decides which thread should be scheduled next according to its policies, and this thread is allocated to the CPU.
-If this thread had been scheduled before, its state would have to be restored first, of course.
+In the second step, the kernel decides which thread should be scheduled next, according to its policies, and this thread is allocated to the CPU.
+If this thread had been scheduled before, its state would have to be restored first.

 This thread itself may contain instructions pointing at a blocking syscall, which would trigger a new context switch, and so on and so forth until eventually the result of the blocking syscall made by the round instruction above is